storedsafe/storedsafe-ruby/README.md

 * find\_object(needle)

 ## Configuration
 Configuration can be done in a few different ways.
-Other than the manual configuration, external configuration sources can be defined in the *config\_sources* array.
-By default this array will contain a `Storedsafe::Config::RcReader` and a `Storedsafe::Config::EnvReader`.
+Other than the manual configuration, external configuration sources can be applied through the *config\_sources* array.
+This array contains Ruby Hashes with the fields that should be applied to the `Storedsafe::Config::Configurable` instance.
+By default fetch configurations through the `Storedsafe::Config::RcReader` and `Storedsafe::Config::EnvReader`.

 The order of priority between these different configuration sources are:
 1. Manual Configuration